 Since the resolutions of the levels of the pyramid are all powers of two, the resolution of level is .
 Therefore, to find the level with a texel spacing width requires solving

-As shown by Figure 10.13, applying a triangle filter to the four texels around the sample point will either filter over too small a region or too large a region (except for very carefully selected filter widths).
-The implementation here applies the triangle filter at both of these levels and blends between them according to how close level is to each of them.
+As shown by Figure 10.17, applying a triangle filter to the four texels around the sample point will either filter over too small a region or too large a region (except for very carefully selected filter widths).
+Therefore, the Trilinear filtering option applies the triangle filter at both of these levels and blends between them according to how close level is to each of them.
 This helps hide the transitions from one MIP map level to the next at nearby pixels in the final image.
-While applying a triangle filter to four texels at two levels in this manner doesn’t give exactly the same result as applying it to the original highest resolution texels, the difference isn’t too bad in practice, and the efficiency of this approach is worth this penalty.
-In any case, the elliptically weighted average filtering in the next section should be used when texture quality is important.
+While applying a triangle filter to four texels at two levels in this manner does not generally give exactly the same result as applying a triangle filter to the original pixels, the difference is not too bad in practice, and the efficiency of this approach is worth this penalty.
+In any case, the following elliptically weighted average filtering approach should be used when texture quality is important.

-The elliptically weighted average (EWA) algorithm fits an ellipse to the two axes in texture space given by the texture coordinate differentials and then filters the texture with a Gaussian filter function (Figure 10.15).
+The elliptically weighted average (EWA) algorithm fits an ellipse to the two differential vectors in texture space and then filters the texture with a Gaussian filter function (Figure 10.18).
 It is widely regarded as one of the best texture filtering algorithms in graphics and has been carefully derived from the basic principles of sampling theory.
-Unlike the triangle filter in the previous section, it can filter over arbitrarily oriented regions of the texture, with some flexibility of having different filter extents in different directions.
-This type of filter is known as anisotropic.
-This capability greatly improves the quality of its results, since it can properly adapt to different sampling rates along the two image axes.
+Unlike the triangle filter, it can filter over arbitrarily oriented regions of the texture, with different filter extents in different directions.
+The quality of its results is improved by it being an anisotropic filter, since it can adapt to different sampling rates along the two image axes.

-We won’t show the full derivation of this filter here, although we do note that it is distinguished by being a unified resampling filter: it simultaneously computes the result of a Gaussian filtered texture function convolved with a Gaussian reconstruction filter in image space.
-This is in contrast to many other texture filtering methods that ignore the effect of the image space filter or equivalently assume that it is a box.
-Even if a Gaussian isn’t being used for filtering the samples for the image being rendered, taking some account of the spatial variation of the image filter improves the results, assuming that the filter being used is somewhat similar in shape to the Gaussian, as the Mitchell and windowed sinc filters are.
+We will not show the full derivation of this filter here, although we do note that it is distinguished by being a unified resampling filter: it simultaneously computes the result of a Gaussian filtered texture function convolved with a Gaussian reconstruction filter in image space.
+This is in contrast to many other texture filtering methods that ignore the effect of the image-space filter or equivalently assume that it is a box.
+Even if a Gaussian is not being used for filtering the samples for the image being rendered, taking some account of the spatial variation of the image filter improves the results, assuming that the filter being used is somewhat similar in shape to the Gaussian, as the Mitchell and windowed sinc filters are.

-The screen space partial derivatives of the texture coordinates define the axes of the ellipse.
-The lookup method starts out by determining which of the two axes is the major axis (the longer of the two) and which is the minor, swapping them if needed so that dst0 is the major axis.
-The length of the minor axis will be used shortly to select a MIP map level.
+The screen-space partial derivatives of the texture coordinates define the ellipse.
+The lookup method starts out by determining which of the two axes is the longer of the two, swapping them if needed so that dst0 is the longer vector.
+The length of the shorter vector will be used to select a MIP map level.

-Next the eccentricity of the ellipse is computed—the ratio of the length of the major axis to the length of the minor axis.
-A large eccentricity indicates a very long and skinny ellipse.
-Because this method filters texels from a MIP map level chosen based on the length of the minor axis, highly eccentric ellipses mean that a large number of texels need to be filtered.
-To avoid this expense (and to ensure that any EWA lookup takes a bounded amount of time), the length of the minor axis may be increased to limit the eccentricity.
-The result may be an increase in blurring, although this effect usually isn’t noticeable in practice.
+Next the ratio of the length of the longer vector to the length of the shorter one is considered.
+A large ratio indicates a very long and skinny ellipse.
+Because this method filters texels from a MIP map level chosen based on the length of the shorter differential vector, a large ratio means that a large number of texels need to be filtered.
+To avoid this expense (and to ensure that any EWA lookup takes a bounded amount of time), the length of the shorter vector may be increased to limit this ratio.
+The result may be an increase in blurring, although this effect usually is not noticeable in practice.

-Like the triangle filter, the EWA filter uses the image pyramid to reduce the number of texels to be filtered for a particular texture lookup, choosing a MIP map level based on the length of the minor axis.
-Given the limited eccentricity of the ellipse due to the clamping above, the total number of texels used is thus bounded.
-Given the length of the minor axis, the computation to find the appropriate pyramid level is the same as was used for the triangle filter.
+Like the triangle filter, the EWA filter uses the image pyramid to reduce the number of texels to be filtered for a particular texture lookup, choosing a MIP map level based on the length of the shorter vector.
+Given the limited ratio from the clamping above, the total number of texels used is thus bounded.
+Given the length of the shorter vector, the computation to find the appropriate pyramid level is the same as was used for the triangle filter.
 Similarly, the implementation here blends between the filtered results at the two levels around the computed level of detail, again to reduce artifacts from transitions from one level to another.

 The MIPMap::EWA() method actually applies the filter at a particular level.

-It next computes the coefficients of the implicit equation for the ellipse with axes (ds0,dt0) and (ds1,dt1) and centered at the origin.
+It next computes the coefficients of the implicit equation for the ellipse centered at the origin that is defined by the vectors (ds0,dt0) and (ds1,dt1).
 Placing the ellipse at the origin rather than at simplifies the implicit equation and the computation of its coefficients and can be easily corrected for when the equation is evaluated later.
 The general form of the implicit equation for all points inside such an ellipse is

 although it is more computationally efficient to divide through by and express this as